ymatrix-data/gpupgrade/README.md

 ## Concourse Pipeline

-To update the generated pipeline edit `ci/template.yml` and run `make set-pipeline` or `go generate ./ci` which is automatically run as part of `make set-pipeline`.
-This will update `ci/generated/pipeline.yml`.
+To update the pipeline edit the yaml files in the `ci` directory and run `make set-pipeline`.

+The yaml files in the `ci` directory are concatenated to create `ci/generated/template.yml`.
+Next, `go generate ./ci` is executed which runs `go run ./parser/parse_template.go generated/template.yml generated/pipeline.yml` to create `ci/generated/pipeline.yml`.
+None of the generated files `template.yml` or `pipeline.yml` are checked in.

 To update the production pipeline: `PIPELINE_NAME=gpupgrade FLY_TARGET=prod make set-pipeline`